 Music for self-isolation: not another Brian Eno album, but a What Hi-Fi? playlist featuring five-and-a-half hours of tunes to celebrate staying healthy and not going out, that will hopefully help ease some of the stress during these coming months.

 We've tried to keep it relatively upbeat – so no lonesome crooning to endure – and all the titles are relevant to the current situation, tangentially or otherwise.

-We've written about a few highlights from our social distancing, 70-strong playlist below, but for the full experience you can find the whole thing on Spotify (opens in new tab) and Tidal (opens in new tab).
+We've written about a few highlights from our social distancing, 70-strong playlist below, but for the full experience you can find the whole thing on Spotify and Tidal.

 Truly bored?
 See if you can spot the two differences between the Spotify and Tidal playlists.

 Listen to the Music for self-isolation: the What Hi-Fi? lockdown playlist on Spotify

 Listen to the Music for self-isolation: the What Hi-Fi? lockdown playlist on Tidal

 Home Is Where The Heart Is by Bobby Womack